Symmetry-Protected Topological Phases in a Rydberg Glass

-The 1D topological system has also another feature: the existence of a half boundary charge at half-filling due to the existence of zero-energy edge states, which thus serves as another indicator to identify topological phases.
-In Fig.~\ref{fig2}(b), we plot the boundary charge as a function of $R_x$ with $R_y=1$ for different system sizes, showing a sharp increase of $C_S$ from zero to $0.5$ near $R_x=-0.78$ and $R_x=0.18$ in agreement with the phase diagram in Fig.~\ref{fig2}(a).
+To diagnose the topological property of the system, we also compute the boundary charge defined as $C_\mathrm{S} = \sum_{i=1}^{N} (\rho_i - {1}/{2})$ with $\rho_i=\sum_{j=1}^{N} |[\ket{u_j}]_i|^2$ being the local charge density at site $i$ for all states $\ket{u_j}$ with negative energies.
+In the calculation, we add very small onsite potential $\mp \delta$ to the initial and end sites in Hamiltonian $H^\mathrm{S}$, respectively, to lift the degeneracy of edge states.
+In Fig.~\ref{fig2}(b), we plot the boundary charge as a function of $R_x$ with $R_y=1.6$ for different system sizes, showing a sharp increase of $\overline{C_\mathrm{S}}$ from zero to $0.5$ near $R_x=-1.56$ and $R_x=0.58$ in agreement with the phase diagram in Fig.~\ref{fig2}(a).
 To further identify that the observed amorphous phase is topological, we display the zero-energy LDOS for states in the topological regime in Fig.~\ref{fig2}(c), exhibiting large values at two edges, in contrast to small values for states in the trivial regime.
-It indicates that boundary states arise in the topological regime.
+It indicates that edge states arise in the topological regime.

-In Fig.~\ref{fig1}(a), we also observe that there exist some parameter regions where an amorphous system is in a topologically nontrivial phase while a regular system is in a trivial phase, e.g., when $R_x=-0.65$ and $R_y=0$.
-This implies that structural disorder can drive a topological phase transition.
-Indeed, consider a regular lattice with $z$-coordinate ${z_{2i-1}}=i-1$ for atom $2i-1$ ($i=1,\cdots, N$) in the sub-chain A. With structural disorder, the positions are randomly distributed around their original positions, that is, ${z_{2i-1}}\rightarrow i-1+W\delta z_i$ with $\delta z_i$ sampled from the uniform distribution in the interval $[-0.5,0.5]$ without correlations.
-We remarkably find that when $W$ increases, the system changes from a topologically trivial phase to a nontrivial one around $W\approx1.28$, as shown in Fig.~\ref{fig2}(d), implying that the Rydberg glass provides a suitable platform to experimentally observe the structural disorder driven topological phase transition.
+In Fig.~\ref{fig2}(a), we also observe that there exist some parameter regions where an amorphous system is in a topologically nontrivial phase while a regular system is in a trivial phase, e.g., when $R_x=-0.5$ and $R_y=0$.
+It implies that structural disorder can drive a topological phase transition.
+Indeed, we remarkably find that as the disorder strength $W$ increases, the system changes from a topologically trivial phase to a nontrivial one around $W\approx0.23$, as shown in Fig.~\ref{fig2}(d) (see the Supplementary Material for other types of structural disorder~\cite{Suppl}).